 18. Rough-Legged Buzzard

-Their plumage can be either dark brown or light with barred underparts and a white head – depending on seasonality.
+Depending on seasonality, their plumage can be either dark brown or light with barred underparts and a white head.

-They have long wings which helps them cover incredible distances while migrating but they are by no means fast flyers – preferring instead soaring flight patterns where possible.
+They have long wings, which help them cover incredible distances while migrating, but they are by no means fast flyers – preferring soaring flight patterns where possible instead.

 Kingdom | Animalia |